dvishal485/data-structure-programs/README.md

 1. Write a C/C++ program to create a sparse matrix using arrays.
     - [Implementation in C](./programs/sparse_matrix.c)
     - [Implementation in C++](./programs/sparse_matrix.cpp)

 ---

+# Assignment Questions

+1. [Given the head of a linked list and an integer n, write a program to delete nth node from the end of linked list and return the head of new list.](./programs/assignments/assignment_01.c)
+1. [We have discussed the problem of implementing Queue using two stacks using an approach where the enqueue operation is constant time while dequeue operation takes O(n) time.
+Think about a different approach of implementing queue using two stacks where enqueue operation may be costly but the dequeue operation remains O(1).
+Write the enqueue and dequeue operations code for this new approach.](./programs/assignments/assignment_02.c)
+1. [Given a linked list, write a program to swap every two adjacent nodes and return its head.
+You must solve the problem without modifying the values in the linked list nodes.
+For a linked list with odd number of nodes, last node should not be swapped.](./programs/assignments/assignment_03.c)

+---